BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

     - Brave Bird
     - Cut

 Thanks to Lv.
-100 Farfetch'd, lots of Forest Field boosted Cuts, and Sandy's team being weak to a lot of their moves and Rain making it harder to burn the forest down, this team might come as more of a challenge than you might expect, but some good physically defensive Pokemon will be helpful here.
+100 Farfetch'd, lots of Forest Field boosted Cuts, and Sandy's team being weak to a lot of their moves and Rain making it harder to burn the forest down, this team might come as more of a challenge than you might expect, but some good physically defensive Pokémon will be helpful here.

 **Relationship Point Choices:**
 - Help Sandy in Malchous Forest (-1 Adrienn)

 Once you succeed, your next destination will be the Water Treatment Center.

-**Pokemon Stoplettes.
+**Pokémon Stoplettes.
 Field: Factory Field**
 - Gulpin, Lv.
 83, @Eviolite, Ability: Liquid Ooze, Impish Nature, IVs: 31, EVs: 4/0/252/0/252/0
     - Gunk Shot
     - Pain Split